 You must have heard of the popular marketing strategy called “invite-only”.
-In this, new users can join your website only when they are invited by any current users on the site.
-It can be very risky as you are launching and not letting everyone use your product.
+In the invite only marketing strategy, new users can join your website only when they are invited by any current users on the site.
+Invite only events can be very risky as you are launching and not letting everyone use your product.
 Because you bet on the fact that people will remember you and come back later.
-This is generally done with a goal of getting early feedback to prepare for a later marketing launch.
-Some popular invite-only startups were Facebook which was limited to Harvard students only, Quora to influencers and Gmail with their Google+ social network.
-Till date, Dribbble, Behance, Clubhouse are among several other invite-only platforms.

 One such example is Pinterest.
-When Pinterest was first getting started, it was invitation-only, but allowed users to request an invitation if they wanted to join.
+When Pinterest was first getting started, it was among the few invite only websites but allowed users to request an invitation if they wanted to join.
 After requesting an invitation, Pinterest sent out an email to prospective users explaining that the waiting list was quite long, but that eventually, they would be accepted to join.

 “The reason we created an invite-only system is that we want to control the risks the best we can, to control production, quality, quantity.
 It’s not like normal marketing; if you have a good product, you’ll want to introduce it to a friend.
 So the OnePlus 2 is like a product based on friends saying, ‘Come on, that’s good, go buy it.’
 This approach throws tradition away.” told founder Pete Lau.